Digital Asset Management: Cloud vs Hosted

 4th April 2018

 If you're thinking about a Digital Asset Management system or looking to upgrade your existing processes, there's one big question you'll need to address.
-Should you use a DAM system that's hosted in the cloud, or should your organisation host one itself?
+Should you use a digital asset management cloud system, or should your organisation host one itself?

 You need a system that's fully secure, but still allows assets to be shared easily.
 You want the flexibility to grow, but you don't want to break the bank with upfront investment costs.
 And you require constant reliability and fast connectivity at all times.